Structured Cabling Survey FAQ’s

 Structured cabling systems

-Structured cabling systems are often designed using a hierarchical topology, in which the cabling components are organized into levels based on their function.
+Structured cabling systems are often designed using a hierarchical topology, in which the cabling components are organised into levels based on their function.
 The most common levels are:

 • Work area: The work area level is the lowest level of the hierarchy and consists of the cabling and hardware components that provide service to a single workstation